Niza Global (NIZA) Price Reaches $0.0081 on Top Exchanges

-Niza Global (NIZA) traded down 1% against the U.S. dollar during the 1 day period ending at 14:00 PM E.T. on April 17th.
-Niza Global has a total market cap of $2.03 million and approximately $5.72 million worth of Niza Global was traded on exchanges in the last 24 hours.
-One Niza Global token can now be bought for about $0.0081 or 0.00000013 BTC on major exchanges.
-In the last week, Niza Global has traded down 31.8% against the U.S. dollar.
+Niza Global (NIZA) traded down 2.7% against the U.S. dollar during the twenty-four hour period ending at 9:00 AM E.T. on April 18th.
+During the last week, Niza Global has traded 28.3% lower against the U.S. dollar.
+Niza Global has a total market cap of $2.03 million and $3.34 million worth of Niza Global was traded on exchanges in the last 24 hours.
+One Niza Global token can currently be purchased for approximately $0.0081 or 0.00000013 BTC on major exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.